mlcommons/ck/README.md

  $ docker run -it ctuning/ck
 ```

-However, the idea of CK is to be able to rebuild user experimental workflows
-natively to take advantage of the latest software environment.

-Also note that we added Docker automation to CK (to help
+Also note that we added Docker automation to CK
-evaluate artifacts at the conferences, share interactive
+(to help evaluate artifacts at the conferences, share interactive
 and reproducible articles or crowdsource experiments for example).

 Please check 'ck-docker' repository at GitHub: